Aunt Vadge: Am I pregnant?

 They work.

-If the condom was used properly, was not expired or damaged, and prevented semen from entering your vagina completely, it is impossible for you to be pregnant.
+If the condom was used properly, was not expired or damaged, and prevented semen from entering your vagina completely, you can’t be pregnant.

 So where is your period?